BitDevsNYC/BitDevsNYC.github.io/_posts/2023-10-26-socratic-seminar-129.md

 ## Announcements
 Please join us for our next Socratic Seminar.
 A special thank you to our sponsors [CardCoins](https://cardcoins.co), [Chaincode Labs](https://chaincode.com) and [Wolf NYC](https://wolfnyc.com) for food, refreshments and event space.

-If you can't make it to the main event please join us at PUBKEY around 9:30PM. **Learn about this awesome new establishment [here](https://ny.eater.com/2022/12/13/23494423/pubkey-opening-manhattan-bitcoin-bar).**
+If you can't make it to the main event please join us at PUBKEY around 9:30PM.

 ## Presentation
 - Dan Gould: Payjoin v2: Oblivious, Serverless, Asynchronous Batching